Erik-rosol/Block-I/README.md

-# Block-I
+# CICD_training
-This is going to be the exercise to practice pull requests with the team.
+This repository will be used for training purposes.